 It will hopefully give neurotypicals a rough idea about what it's like to life with autism or an ASD. it impossible to get it perfectly correct but i've tried to recreate the experience as closely as possible.
 Parts of the video are too bright and parts are about right but i'm not amazing at video editing so i've tried my best with what knowledge i have.

-simulation of how I personally experience the world.
+is a simulation of how I personally experience the

 The pharmaceutical industry receives billions in profits from child prescriptions that help manage, these deficits and disorders.
 With that management, the incidence seems to still be on the rise.

 And now we have an astonishing new study and report that says autism in children and particularly for boys has seen a dramatic rise.